TBC 32010 TTC - Cooker TEKA - Free user manual and instructions

 When the gap has been properly sized, the sealing washer should be put on the lower face of the glass.
 Silicone should not be applied between the glass and the unit worktop because if it becomes necessary to remove the hob from its position, the glass could break when trying to detach it.

-Depending on the thickness of the cabinet, it may be necessary to use the self tapping screws that are provided as compliments for securing; insert them in the circular holes of the bracket.
+Depending on the thickness of the cabinet, it may be necessary to use the self-tapping screws that are provided as complements for securing; insert them in the circular holes of the bracket.
 The thread of this hole will be made when the screw is inserted inside of it.
 The thread should be made before fastening the bracket to the hob.

 Connecting the electricity